MuhammadC11/starlight-chatbot/README.md

   - Historical significance (e.g., "Why is the Great Wall of China famous?")
   - Visitor information (e.g., "What are the visiting hours for the Statue of Liberty?")
   - Trivia (e.g., "How tall is the Burj Khalifa?")

-### Integration:
+  - Only answers questions about landmarks and places
-- Frontend and backend are fully integrated.
+  - Follow up questions are allowed
-- User questions are sent from the frontend to the backend, and responses are displayed back in the chat interface.

 ### Tools:
 - Frontend: React